ChenQiang-CN/a301_2020/notebooks/week11/assign6b_sol.md

 print(f"written on {date}")
 ```

-(assign_6b)=
+(assign6b_sol)=
-# Adding an image with features to a cartopy map
+# Solution: adding an image with features to a cartopy map

 Here's a demo of adding features to an image.
-The notebook does the following:
+The notebook does some extra work to
+illustrate how to make a map that is bigger than the image, and how to reproject from
+one raster crs to another using rasterio.

 1) read in the `vancouver_345_refl.tiff` band 5 image
 2) find the image corners in utm10 and geodetic lat/lon (for the features)